 (c) This is my favorite.
 A powerful quote, although not by one of the Founders.
 It’s also fake.

-(d) Update: no discussion of gun-rights propaganda should overlook the National Rifle Association.
+(d) No discussion of gun-rights propaganda should overlook the National Rifle Association.

 That such crude propaganda has such effect indicates our vulnerability to tyranny.
 For examples see “NRA’s doomsaying sham“, Alan Berlow, Salon, 24 July 2012 — Opening: